 - Number of Awards: Up to 5 scholarships available.

-- Hand signed curriculum vitae (please use the European specimen form at (http://europass.cedefop.Europa.eu), including publications (if applicable).
+- Curriculum vitae (please use the European specimen form at http://europass.cedefop.Europa.eu), including a list of publications (if applicable).

 - Certified copies of university degree certificates including transcripts

-- Letter of motivation (if applicable: mentioning the planned research stay in Germany, see “Additional benefits”)
+- Letter of motivation and a timetable (if applicable: mentioning the planned research stay in Germany, see “Additional benefits”)

 - If applicable, information on the UNHCR registration as refugee

-- Detailed and precise PhD proposal (10-15 pages), including detailed work and time table (if applicable: mentioning the planned research stay in Germany, see “Additional benefits”).
-Additionally, a word format of the proposal (10-15 pages) has to be submitted to the institution for plagiarism check.
+- Detailed and precise PhD proposal, including detailed work and timetable (if applicable: mentioning the planned research stay in Germany, see “Additional benefits”)

-- Abstract of the proposal on one page (include name and title of proposal
+- Abstract of the proposal on one page (please include name and title of proposal

 DAAD In-Country/In-Region scholarship holders are also